skamansam/tappers-paradise/README.md

 * generators start off having to be tapped.
 When enough money or generators are built, a timer can be started which generates resources every X interval.
 * resource generation paradigms:
   * Landlord: Start with one house that generates money, then work your way up to whole neighborhood, then city.
-  * Office: Each floor generates resources.
+  * Tower: Each floor generates resources.
 May be capped, or may allow infinite floors.
   * Simulation: start with a small resource generator based on something IRL, then "evolve" until you get to a higher form.
 Generators have strict prerequisites for multiple resources and number of generators obtained.
 Bonuses usually do not consume resources, but have a prerequisite for number and type of generators obtained. (i.e. "spear" bonus for having 10 tree generators, 5 iron generators, and 3 training facilities)

 In Tapper's Paradise, these ideas are generalized as such: